mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Road signs and fences left on path, 5th July :- [7812656](https://www.fixmystreet.com/report/7812656)
 - Dog waste bins not emptied for several weeks, 5th July :- [7812640](https://www.fixmystreet.com/report/7812640)
 - Wire fencing between parkland and grounds of Swindon Hall falling down, 5th July :- [7812636](https://www.fixmystreet.com/report/7812636)
-- Broken glass on old Pates' field, 5th July :- [7812598](https://www.fixmystreet.com/report/7812598)
-- There are 2 jutting covers (BT?) on Hales Rd at the junctions with Strickland Rd & Upper Park St that are a trip hazard.
-A resident recently tripped over on one of them and badly grazed their arm.
-Next time it could have be worse i.e. break or fracture.
-There is also a dip in the pavement close to the manhole cover at the Hales Rd/Strickland junction which is also a trip hazard., 5th July :- [7812373](https://www.fixmystreet.com/report/7812373)
-- Public footpath underpass completely obstructed, 5th July :- [7812364](https://www.fixmystreet.com/report/7812364)
-- Capel lane London road, 5th July :- [7812152](https://www.fixmystreet.com/report/7812152)
-- Diverted traffic is unable to turn right onto wymans lane so backing up over level crossing.
-Needs temporary three way lights, 5th July :- [7812106](https://www.fixmystreet.com/report/7812106)

 <!-- fix_marker ends -->